The New Worlds, New Voices SFF Workshops

 On day five, Sunday, writers will meet one-on-one with workshop leaders to recap and arrive at a mutually agreeable publication plan, i.e., a detailed approach regarding what the writer must do following the event to remain on a realistic path to publication, and with realizable goals.
 On the final day, the event will wrap up by 3:30 PM.

-A post-event online novel writing program will be available to those who need it, and at a greatly discounted price for alums of the NWNV (scholarships of $400.00).
+A post-event online novel writing program will be available to those who need it, and at a greatly discounted price for the workshop writers.

 THE EVENT LOCATION